-The Board of Directors and management would also like to share with you the Annual Report of First Robinson Financial Corporation (the "Company") for our fiscal year ended March 31, 2013.
-We are pleased to announce record earnings for the Company of \$2,305,000 for our fiscal year ending March 31, 2013, up from last year's earnings of \$1,916,000.
+The Board of Directors and management would also like to share with you the Annual Report of First Robinson Financial Corporation (the "Company") for our fiscal year ended March 31, 2014.
+We are reporting earnings for the Company of \$1,599,000 for our fiscal year ending March 31, 2014, down from last year's record earnings of \$2,305,000.
+I would encourage you to review the attached annual report for more detailed financial information.